 On Tuesday night I woke three or four times with what felt like mild period pains, there was no tightening of my tummy and nothing that seemed to me to indicate what I thought contractions should be, so I went back to sleep.
 At 7:30am thinking I was still a long way off being in proper labour, I decided to email (rather than call!)
 Jim and my parents just to let them know what was happening.
 My mum picked the email up quite quickly, replied and came round to the house at 9am by which stage I was lying in bed with Theo watching videos on the iPad and I was getting ‘cramps’ which seemed to be quite regular.

 I called Jim, wary that I might be wasting his time by asking him to drive back home, but we decided he should get in the car and he could always go back later if nothing progressed.
 He left Wiltshire at 10:15am and my mum suggested we time the cramps I was having which turned out (much to my surprise) to be averaging five minutes apart and 40 seconds in duration.

-My dad took Theo and the dogs out for a walk and I switched on Radio 4 to give me some relaxing and distracting audio to listen to.
-I was quite happily breathing through the ‘cramps’ whilst listening to Woman’s Hour without too much discomfort.
+My dad took Theo and the dogs out for a walk and I switched on Radio 4.
+A couple of weeks before I had done a refresher hypnobirthing session and had decided to forego the prescribed audio and use Radio 4 as my hypnobirthing soundtrack.
+It worked a treat and I was quite happily breathing through the ‘cramps’ whilst listening to Woman’s Hour.